bibleexchange/romans__textbook/textbook/en/1000_the-current-unbelief-of-israel.md

 ## The Jews' zeal (10:2)

-The Pharisees: Minute Prescriptions added to the Law (Acts 23:6; 26:5; Php.
+The Pharisees: Minute Prescriptions added to the law (Acts 23:6; 26:5; Php.
 3:5—6).
 Paul does not ignore their efforts.
 He witnesses to their "zeal of God."

 ## The Jews' ignorance (10:3—11)